kkevin821/hongxiong.github.io/_pages/cv.md

   * Duties included:
     * Modified a sequential Long Short-Term Memory (LSTM) framework, aiming to estimate expected patient trajectories and treatment outcomes under dynamic and time-varying treatment strategies, to accommodate CVSim datasets, and achieved benchmark metric to evaluate and demonstrate the model’s generalizability beyond MIMIC dataset.
     * Conducted the experiments on a sequential Transformer framework for implementation on CVSim dataset, achieving a 10% improvement in individual-level RMSE for counterfactual predictions of patient’s outcomes under dynamic treatment.
-    * Evaluated and compared sequential deep learning framework performances across various architectures, using pretraining strategies, delayed prediction techniques, and padding adjustments, presenting results for optimal model selection.
+    * Evaluated and compared sequential deep learning framework performances across various architectures, using pre-training strategies, delayed prediction techniques, and padding adjustments, presenting results for optimal model selection.
     * Collaborated in writing and submitting the paper *Counterfactual Sepsis Outcome Prediction Under Dynamic and Time- Varying Treatment Regimes*, which was reviewed and accepted by AMIA 2024 Informatics Summit.